-We also created a 12 page guide on "Processing an e-Referral", that we have shared with other regions, as well as within our own LHIN to help with training on Ocean eReferral.
+We also previously created a 12 page guide on "Processing an e-Referral", that we continue to update.
+We have shared it with other regions, as well as within our own LHIN to help with training on Ocean eReferral.
 (Figure 2)